concurrent-recursion/sitemapgen4j/README.md

 wsg.write();
 ```

 You can also use the SitemapValidator directly to manage sitemaps.
-It has two methods: validateWebSitemap(File f) and validateSitemapIndex(File f).
+It has two methods: validateWebSitemap(Path f) and validateSitemapIndex(Path f).

 ## Google-specific sitemaps